 Robin Oldham is the founder of Cydea, and previously led BAE Systems’ Security Advisory & Technical Services business, that was recognised by Forrester as one of the leading information security consultancies.

 Robin helps businesses defend themselves from cyber crime and thrive in the digital world and has over fifteen years experience including advising numerous boards on how to manage crises resulting from cyber-attack.

 This week we are trialling an idea around a virtual ‘Security Watercooler’.
 25~30 min video calls to break up the day and showcase different viewpoints.
 Check out more about the concept here.
-Today Robin Oldham was joined by CISO Mentor’s Phil Huggins to discuss the cyber risk universe.
-Here are the summary notes from the call: Phil and Robin have been working on a project ‘Open Information Security Risk Universe’ that is available, in part and as a PDF, on GitHub here: https://github.
+Today Robin Oldham was joined by Jessica Lennard to discuss the communicating your recovery.
+Here are the summary notes from the call: For lots of security people ‘recovery’ has very technical roots: rebuilding and patching systems, addressing security vulnerabilities, and so on.